Skip to content

 Main Plugin Class

-Bases: StartupPluginBase, TemplatePluginBase, SettingsPluginBase, AssetPluginBase, EventHandlerPluginBase, SimpleApiPluginBase
+Bases: PrinterCallbackBase, StartupPluginBase, TemplatePluginBase, SettingsPluginBase, AssetPluginBase, EventHandlerPluginBase, SimpleApiPluginBase

 Main plugin implementation for Temperature ETA.